mvrdevelopment/spec/mvr-spec.md

 ## Local Network Mode of protocol

 The local network mode allows users to directly use the MVR-xchange without the need of configuration and special hardware.
 Discovery of available MVR-xchange client shall be performed by mDNS (RFC 6762 Multicast DNS).
-Every application that wants to join a MVR-xchange group, need to register an mDNS service.
+Every application that wants to join a MVR-xchange group, need to register a mDNS service.

 The service name should be `MVR/xxxx` where xxxx is the name of the group.
 When a MVR-xchange client wants to join a MVR-xchange group, he just needs to register the service, and send an `MVR_JOIN` message to the other stations that register this service name.